kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 If a pod is marked with `preemptionPolicy: PreemptLowerPriority`, the user has already communicated that this workload is more important than lower-priority tasks.
 Whether that importance is manifested during initial placement or vertical scale-up, the intent of the priority remains the same.

+### Avoid Conflicting Sources of Truth for the Pod

+We considered a few different ways to handle the fact that the pod would now exist in two places: the cache and the scheduling queue.

+1. **Late Cache Lookups**: Store the deferred pod itself in the queue, but inspect the cache as a fallback gating layer right before usage.
+2. **Manual Updates**: Directly perform parallel updates to both structures in tandem, manually avoiding double-counting constraints in downstream logic.

+### Kubelet-Scheduler Preemption Interaction

+We considered introducing a mechanism to communicate to the Kubelet exactly which resize event initiated a preemption cascade.
+This would eliminate opportunistic race conditions between the Kubelet and the scheduler.
+However, this adds a lot of complexity for arguably worse behavior.

+For example, if a higher-priority resize is requested while room is being made by evicting a lower-priority pod, we want to honor the priority.
+We want the higher-priority pod to get resized, and the other deferred pod to be put back into the scheduling queue.
+By avoiding explicit signaling, we let Kubernetes naturally honor pod priority; the Kubelet can allocate capacity to the highest-priority workload, and the displaced pod safely returns to the scheduling queue.